VHAC-code/HotelListingApp/README.md

 React: For building user interfaces.
 Material-UI / Tailwind CSS: For styling and responsive design.
-Leaflet / Google Maps API: For map integration.
+MapBox map API: For map integration.
 Backend:

 Node.js / Express: For building the server-side logic and APIs.